-92. The contemporaneous documents themselves demonstrate that those involved in the decision to make an application for admission failed to maintain the distinction between the urgent need of MS for treatment arising from her pregnancy, and the separate question whether her mental disorder (in the form of depression) warranted her detention in hospital.
-From the reasoning to be found in them the conclusion that the detention was believed to be warranted in order that adequate provision could be made to deal with MS's pregnancy and the safety of her unborn child is unavoidable.
-The reasoning process emerges most strongly from Louize Collins' assessment.
-She expressly acknowledged that a psychiatric ward was not "the best place" for MS (a judgment confirmed by the very brief period MS remained in Springfield Hospital before being transferred to St George's).
-She believed, rightly, that MS's condition was threatened by her very severe pre-eclampsia.
-At the time when she reached her conclusion she did not suggest that detention was required for the purpose of assessing MS's mental condition or treating her depression.
-Put another way, if MS had not been suffering from severe pre-eclampsia there is nothing in the contemporaneous documents to suggest that an application for her detention would have been considered, let alone justified.
+The contemporaneous documents themselves demonstrate that those involved in the decision to make an application for admission failed to maintain the distinction between the urgent need of S for treatment arising from her pregnancy,

+- c and the separate question whether her mental disorder (in the form of depression) warranted her detention in hospital.
+From the reasoning to be found in them, the conclusion that the detention was believed to be warranted in order that adequate provision could be made to deal with S's pregnancy and the safety of her unborn child is unavoidable.
+The reasoning process emerges most strongly from Louize - d Collins' assessment.
+She expressly acknowledged that a psychiatric ward was not 'the best place' for S (a judgment confirmed by the very brief period S remained in Springfield Hospital before being transferred to St George's).
+She believed, rightly, that S's condition was threatened by her very severe pre-eclampsia.
+At the time when she reached her conclusion she did not suggest that detention was required for the purpose of assessing S's mental condition or treating her - e depression.
+Put another way, if S had not been suffering from severe pre-eclampsia there is nothing in the contemporaneous documents to suggest that an application for her detention would have been considered, let alone justified.
+We are esticled that notwithstanding our view that the requirements of g 'An application for the admission of a patient to a hospital ... duly completed in accordance with the provisions of this Part of this Act, shall be sufficient authority ... to take the patient and convey him to the hospital ...'

-93. We are satisfied that notwithstanding our view that the requirements of section 2(2)(b) might well have been fulfilled, the cumulative grounds prescribed in section 2(2)(a) were not established.
+We are satisfied that, notwithstanding our view that the requirements of s 2(2)(b) might well have been fulfilled, the cumulative grounds prescribed in f s 2(2)(a) were not established.
 Therefore the application for admission was unlawful.
 Appropriate declaratory relief will be ordered.

-Admission to Springfield Hospital

-94. Section 6(1) provides:
+Admission to Springfield Hospital Section 6(1) provides: